ChristianPari/Pre-API-Projects/README.md

-This will be my personal and class porjects for the year 2020:
+This will contain my personal and class projects for the year 2020:
 1) Movie Rental
 2) Calendar Navigation
+3) First API's